Cobots: A beginner’s guide to collaborative robots

 Healthcare

-For that reason, hospitals have started to turn to Cobots for repetitive administrative tasks.
-These bots can also perform different tasks in the medical manufacturing industry, like creating prosthetics.
+Hospitals have started to turn to cobots for repetitive administrative tasks.
+These bots can also perform different jobs in the medical manufacturing industry, like creating prosthetics.

 • Lab testing